arnaudroger/simpleflatmapper.org/0104-getting-started-springjdbc.md

 You might also have a look at [Spring-JDBC-ROMA](http://serkan-ozal.github.io/spring-jdbc-roma/) that also creates RowMapper.

+Also sfm supports [one-to-many mapping](https://arnaudroger.github.io/blog/2017/06/13/jdbc-template-one-to-many.html) using the ResultSetExtractor or the PreparedStatementCallback.

 # Getting Started Spring jdbc

 {% include maven_dependency.md %}